 The following sections will give a brief description of the modified FISH techniques with their limitations and advantages.

 Comparative Genomic Hybridization (CGH)

 CGH technique helps in the detection of copy number variation in the chromosome of an organism without the need for cultured cells.
-This technique (in comparison to FISH) is less time consuming and provides an overview of specific chromosomal regions that have undergone deletion or duplication (which causes pathogenesis).
+This technique (in comparison to FISH) is less time-consuming and provides an overview of specific chromosomal regions that have undergone deletion or duplication (which causes pathogenesis).
 It is more efficient in the analysis of oncogenes/cancer.

-CGH involves the labeling of DNA of interest and control sample with two different fluorescent probes.
-Like, label the test sample (tumor DNA) with green color and control (normal sample) in the red color.
+CGH involves the labeling of DNA of interest and control samples with two different fluorescent probes.
+Like, label the test sample (tumor DNA) with green color and the control (normal sample) in the red color.
 Then, hybridize the metaphase chromosomes with both probes on the slide.
 The computer algorithm then gives the ratio of fluorophore generated by photometric analysis of the two DNA samples (it measures the ratio of test over the control or reference).
 The ratio provides an idea of deletion (ratio <1) or duplication (ratio >1) at specific chromosomal loci in examined DNA.

 Array-CGH is the modified CGH technique.
 It is a chip-based technology that is less than an inch in size.
 Thousands of probes are present in a grid on the chip; differently colored test and control samples are mixed in the grid where they compete to bind with the available probes.
 The procedure and analysis to be done are the same as CGH.
 But, this technique (array-CGH) is more efficient than CGH, as it can simultaneously analyze large samples and multiple loci of the chromosomes in very less time.